 Minnesota Statutes §609.349 “Voluntary Relationships” states that “A person does not commit criminal sexual conduct under” specified sections of the criminal sexual conduct statutes “if the actor and complainant were adults cohabiting in an ongoing voluntary sexual relationship at the time of the alleged offense, or if the complainant is the actor’s legal spouse, unless the couple is living apart and one of them has filed for legal separation or dissolution of the marriage.”

 This statute may afford a defense to a claim that sexual contact or other sexual activity was without consent.

 Sex Offender Registration.
-Or, now broadened and labeled "predatory offender" registration.
-Most important provisions can be found at Minnesota Statutes §243.166.
+Or, now broadened and labeled “predatory offender” registration.
+Most of the important provisions can be found at Minnesota Statutes §243.166.
 If charged with most sex crimes (listed) and convicted of any crime, including a non-registration crime, then the person convicted is required to register under this statute.
-If the person fails to do so, this is made a crime - see Minnesota Statutes §243.166, subd.
-5. The registration period is at least ten years, usually much longer - see Minnesota Statutes §243.166, subd.
+If the person fails to do so, this is made a crime – see Minnesota Statutes §243.166, subd.
+5. The registration period is at least ten years, usually much longer – see Minnesota Statutes §243.166, subd.
 6. Even juveniles are affected.